• Skip to main content

 The Second Test

-The second test is does it invoke strong emotion?
-Another simple test that anyone can do because we all have experienced emotions.
+The second test is to ask if it evokes strong emotion.
+It’s another simple test that anyone can do because we’ve all experienced emotions.
 This sculpture would have been fitted to the front of a warship to intimidate enemies so, yes.
-Its very creation was to say, “Even when we (the Greeks) crush the enemies we do so with unparalleled style and culture.”
+Its very creation was to say, “Even when we (the Greeks) crush enemies we do so with unparalleled style and culture.”

 The Third and Final Test

 The body of the figure is visibly physical and sexual at the same time.
-The artist created that effect by giving her a strong presence.
-That is complemented by the transparency of her stone clothing.
-Nice her belly button and breasts are visible through her shirt (stone) which feels impossible.
+The artist created that effect by giving her a strong presence, which is complemented by the transparency of her stone clothing.
+Her belly button and breasts are visible through her shirt (in stone), which feels impossible.

-Her wings are what is truly amazing and I will explain why.
-Because she passed the first test of a believable human anatomy you no longer think about structural integrity.
+Her wings are what is truly amazing and I’ll explain why.
+Because she passed the first test of believable human anatomy, you no longer think about structural integrity.
 Her wings are supported by bones, right?
 Obviously not.
-The artist took some considerable risks extended them so far out and would have had to have worked with a particular piece of marble to accomplish this.
+The artist took some considerable risks extending them so far out and would have had to have worked with a particular piece of marble to accomplish this.

-Remember, the stone is heavy and this was created for the prow of a ship which is just incredible.
-The artists covered all basis here and achieved things that would not be matched until a thousand years after the Roman Empire (this is a Greek statue).
+Remember, the stone is heavy and this was created for the prow of a ship—which is just incredible.
+The artists covered all their bases here and achieved things that would not be matched until a thousand years after the Roman Empire (this is a Greek statue).

 Louvre Tours

-If you have read all the way through the article then you must have enjoyed the content!
-This blog is not meant to replace a guided tour but instead make it better.
+If you’ve read all the way through the article, then you must have enjoyed the stories behind these incredible works of art!
+This blog is not meant to replace a guided tour but instead to make it better.
 Check out our tours of the Louvre led by the most passionate guides in Paris.
+They’ll undoubtedly elevate your experience.

 Find the best places to stay